 Slow Wi-Fi at the worst possible moment?
 Before you blame your ISP, run a quick speed test.
 A good test tells you exactly what's happening on your connection — download speed, upload speed, ping, and jitter — in about 15 seconds.
-No apps, no signup, no excuses.
+No apps, no signup, no excuses, and no need to guess whether the problem is your router, your ISP, or something else entirely.

 What Is an Internet Speed Test?